 How to Calculate Your Net Worth: 3 Steps + Free Tools

-5 min read
+6 min read

 Net Worth = Everything You Own − Everything You Owe

-Consider two people: one earns $100,000 a month but spends $120,000 (net worth decreases), and another earns $50,000 a month but spends only $20,000 (net worth increases steadily).
-Same city, different financial futures.
+Picture two people: one earns $100,000 a month and spends $120,000, the other earns $50,000 a month and spends $20,000.
+Same city, totally different financial trajectories.
+Net worth is what makes that difference visible.

-Cash & Banking
+Cash & banking

 • Checking accounts